antonycourtney/tabli/src/tabli-core/src/NOTES.md

 Potential easy fix: call setActiveTab() if tab to be updated is active.

 - Should change TabItem.url into a property accessor

+- on windowFocus change should set selectedWindow to focused window and selected tab to active tab

+- Should change scroll behavior to only adjust scroll position if body not 100% visible